 - 1 teaspoon cinnamon

-- 3 oz unsweetened dark chocolate , coarsely chopped (OR sugar free chocolate chips like Lily's)
+- 3 oz sugar free chocolate , coarsely chopped (We like Lily's)

 - Coarse sea salt , for sprinkling (optional)